datawire/ambassador-docs/docs/emissary/1.13/topics/install/aes-operator.md

-# The $productName$ Operator
+# The Ambassador Operator

-The  $productName$ Operator is a Kubernetes Operator that controls the complete lifecycle of $productName$ in your cluster.
+The Ambassador Operator is a Kubernetes Operator that controls the complete lifecycle of $productName$ in your cluster.
 It also automates many of the repeatable tasks you have to perform for $productName$.
-Once installed, the $productName$ Operator will automatically complete rapid installations and seamless upgrades to new versions of $productName$.
+Once installed, the Ambassador Operator will automatically complete rapid installations and seamless upgrades to new versions of $productName$.
 [Read more](https://github.com/datawire/ambassador-operator/blob/master/README.md#version-syntax) about the benefits of the Operator.